-Abington is a town located in Massachusetts, only minutes away from Boston, with one drug rehab center.
+Abington is a town located in Massachusetts, only minutes away from Boston.
+Residents can find one drug rehab center within the city.

 - outpatient treatment

 - dual diagnosis treatment

 Get Started On The Road To Recovery.